|What is Respite Care?|

 |Inclusion in community activities.|

-The program runs the first and third Saturday of each month from 9:30 to 3:00 p.m, giving families a total of 11 hours of repite.
-The program is staffed with6 well-trained and experienced caregivers and a program coordinator.
+When does the program run? friendshGroup Respite runs the second and forth Saturday of each month, from 9:30 a.m. to 3:00 p.m., giving each family a total of 11 hours of respite per month.
+The program is staffed with a program coordinator and 6 well-trained and experienced caregivers.

 "Restoring Balance" by Melanie Reid, Manager of the Reach Respite program and Dawn Beazley Manager of the Reach Group Respite program (South Delta Leader newspaper 2009)